spdx/license-list-XML/DOCS/faq.md

 [Annex D of the SPDX Specification](https://spdx.github.io/spdx-spec/v2.3/SPDX-license-expressions/).

-## How do I know what license or exception corresponds to a short identifier?
+## What are these "matching guidelines" about?
 The SPDX License List also includes a set of [license matching guidelines](https://spdx.github.io/spdx-spec/v2.3/license-matching-guidelines-and-templates/) that define what is a match and to ensure that the license identifiers are used in a consistent and reliable way.

-## Does the license text need to be exactly the same as the text at spdx.org in order to apply the SPDX short identifier correctly?
+## Does the license text need to be the same to use an SPDX short identifier?
  There are some non-substantive variations formally allowed, unique to each license.
 For example, capitalization, white space, and use of different bullets or numbering would not be considered a different license.
 Another example is if the license text includes the name of the author or a generic "author", this is not considered a legally substantive difference to the license terms themselves, and can be considered the same license.
 Such text is denoted with special tags in the XML file and denoted by red text on the webpages.

 See the matching guidelines at Annex B License matching guidelines and templates (Informative) of the Specification for details.